core-wg/core-target-attr/draft-ietf-core-target-attr.md

    registries of target attributes.

-This document introduces an IANA registry for coordinating names of target attributes when used in Constrained RESTful Environments, with specific instructions for the designated expert for this registry ({{de-instructions}}).
+This document introduces an IANA registry for coordinating names of target attributes when used in CoRE, with specific instructions for the Designated Expert for this registry ({{de-instructions}}).
-It updates the RD Parameters Registry of {{-rd}} to coordinate with this registry.
+It updates the RD Parameters IANA Registry created by {{-rd}} to coordinate with this registry.

 With a registry now available, registration of target attributes is strongly encouraged.